-Just like a car, fireplace, or air conditioning system, your SWMF needs regular maintenance to ensure optimal performance.
-Without proper care, SWMFs can become clogged with dirt, oil, and trash that reduce their ability to filter polluted stormwater before it enters our rivers and streams.
-Failure to maintain an SWMF harms our waterbodies and wildlife and violates DC law, which may result in enforcement action.
+Just like a car, fireplace, or air conditioning system, a stormwater BMP needs regular maintenance to ensure optimal performance.
+Without proper care, BMPs can become clogged with dirt, oil, and trash reducing their ability to filter polluted stormwater before it enters our rivers and streams.
+Failure to maintain a stormwater BMP harms our waterbodies and wildlife, violates DC law, and may result in a fine.

 How do I maintain an SWMF?

-There are many types of SWMFs, each with different maintenance requirements.
-The maintenance requirements for SWMFs on your property are listed in your Declaration of Covenants, Stormwater Management Plan, and/or Green Area Ratio Plan.
+There are many types of BMPs, each with different maintenance requirements.
+The maintenance requirements for BMPs on your property are listed in your Declaration of Covenants, Stormwater Management Plan, and/or Green Area Ratio Plan.

-DOEE’s Stormwater Management Guidebook provides comprehensive, technical guidance to maintain each type of SWMF (i.e., BMP).
-Also see the links to additional reference documents at the bottom of this web page.
+DOEE’s Stormwater Management Guidebook provides comprehensive, technical guidance to maintain each type of stormwater BMP (i.e., BMP).
+Also, see the links to additional reference documents at the bottom of this web page.

 If you are a homeowner, you may have one of the following types of green infrastructure SWMFs on your property: